adriansyahdicky/rabbitmq-crud/README.md

-# Spring Boot Kafka CRUD with Flyway
+# Spring Boot Rabbit MQ CRUD with Flyway

 This project demonstrates a Spring Boot application that provides CRUD operations for managing employees.
 It integrates Kafka for messaging and Flyway for database migrations.